-CCBC students travel to Annapolis to participate in Student Advocacy Day
+CCBC students participate in Community College Student Advocacy Day